AtulYadav01/Kotlin_Calculator/README.md

 # Kotlin_Calculator
-It is a Calculator made in Kotlin
+It is a Calculator made in Kotlin.

 To see the code go to src > calculator.kt